yadnyeshthakare/powerbi-sales-dashboard/README.md

 # Sales Performance Dashboard (Power BI & MySQL)

-Short description
 This project shows how to build a business dashboard using Power BI with data stored in a MySQL database.
 It includes basic SQL exploration, data cleaning using Power Query, and creating interactive visuals to analyze sales performance.
 The aim is to demonstrate how raw database data can be converted into useful business insights.

 ## Project overview

 Tools used: Power BI and MySQL
 Project type: Business intelligence and data visualization

 The dataset was provided as a SQL dump file.
 It was imported into MySQL, explored using simple SQL queries, and then connected to Power BI for transformation and visualization.

 ## Workflow